labzero/bootleg/docs/config/tasks.md

 Tasks are basically functions defined within Bootleg configuration files to accomplish one or more goals in the deployment process.

-!!! example "Example task that might be used to clear an application cache"
+!!! example "Example - Clear an application cache"
     ```elixir
     use Bootleg.DSL